-The determination of the fair values of the identifiable assets (especially the concession rights) and the assumed liabilities, resulting from business combinations, is based on valuation techniques such as the discounted cash flow model.
-Some of the inputs to this model are partially based on assumptions and judgments.
+The determination of the fair values of the identifiable assets (especially the concession rights) and the assumed liabilities (especially the contingent liabilities recognized as provisions), resulting from business combinations, is based on valuation techniques such as the discounted cash flow model.
+Some of the inputs to this model are partially based on assumptions and judgments and any changes thereof would affect the carrying values.

-Consolidation of entities where Hudson has control, but holding only minority voting rights
+Consolidation of entities where Hudson has control, but holds only minority voting rights

-Hudson effectively controls certain entities, even when it holds less than the majority of the voting rights, when it is exposed to or has the rights to variable returns from the involvements with the investee and has the ability to affect those returns through its power over the entity.
+Hudson considers controlling certain entities, even when it holds less than the majority of the voting rights, when it is exposed to or has the rights to variable returns from the involvements with the investee and has the ability to affect those returns through its power over the entity.
 These indicators are evaluated at the time of first consolidation and reviewed when there are changes in the statutes or composition of the executive board of these entities.
+Further details on non-controlling interests are disclosed in note 21 as well as in the annex List of subsidiaries.

-4. NEW AND REVISED STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET ADOPTED / EFFECTIVE
+4. NEW AND REVISED STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET ADOPTED/EFFECTIVE